alexwlchan/alexwlchan.net/src/_drafts/aberdulais-waterfall.md

 Another large structure was the "tin house".

-After the iron plates had been flattened and rolled into thin sheets, they'd be brought here to be dipped in molten tin.
+After the iron plates had been flattened and rolled into thin sheets, they'd be dipped in molten tin.
-Dipping would coat them in tin, then they'd be plunged into hot oil, which gave the plates a smooth and even finish.
+After that, they'd be plunged into hot oil, which gave the plates a smooth and even finish.
 Once left to cool, you had the finished product -- the prized tinplate.
-This process was done entirely by hand, and one of the more senior roles at the tin plate works.
-It all happened here, in the tin house.
+This process was done entirely by hand, was one of the more senior roles at the tin plate works, and it all happened in the tin house.

 <figure class="wide_img">
   {% wide_image 2018/P9210348 %}